Incorporating Hidden Layer representation into Adversarial Attacks and Defences: Introduction

 In the rest of this paper, Section \ref{section2} introduce the related work in literature.
-In Section \ref{section3}, we define generalized adversarial examples.
-In Section \ref{section4}, we derive three types of adversarial attacks from the definition of generalized adversarial examples.
-In Section \ref{section5}, we introduce our adversarial defence which is state-of-the-art without adversarial training.
+In Section \ref{section3}, we disscuss three types of adversarial examples and propose a conjecture.
+In Section \ref{section4}, we propose a defence strategy and a certain defence function (activation function).
+In Section \ref{section5}, incorporating the representation in hidden layer, we introduce three advesarial attacks to generate three types of adversarial examples, respectively.
 In Section \ref{experiment}, we conduct large experiments and confirm that our methods are effective.
 Finally, Section \ref{conclusion} concludes the paper.